bespoken/bespoken-docs/unit-testing/guide.md

 It can also set test-suite specific items such as:

-* address: Should be set with address attributes to emulate results from the Address API - [more info here](../use-cases#testing-with-the-address-api).
+* [address](../use-cases#testing-with-the-address-api): Should be set with address attributes to emulate results from the Address API
 * applicationId: Sets the applicationId to be used in the generated requests
 * deviceId: Sets the deviceId to be used in the generated requests
-* dynamo: Should be set to "mock" to use the mock dynamo component - [more info here](../use-cases#testing-with-dynamo).
+* [dynamo](../use-cases#testing-with-dynamo): Should be set to "mock" to use the mock dynamo component
 * userId: Sets the userId to be used in the generated requests

 ## Test Structure